ramzy23/stripfirmware/README.md

 #### Contributing
 If you would like to add on to this firmware for personal use, feel free to do so as is it Open Source software.
 If you would like to add on for the greater majority of people, please [email](mailto:chirambaht@gmail.com) the team.
 The same applies for bugs and fixes that you may have, I am fairly certain something will go wrong at some point.
-If you feel that the teams work has been outstanding and deserves monetary compensation, feel free to donate into our [PayPal](www.paypal.com)(Link to come).
+If you feel that the teams work has been outstanding and deserves monetary compensation, feel free to donate into our [PayPal](www.paypal.com) (link to come).
 #### Licensing
 This software is licensed under the MIT License.
 It will forever be freely available to anyone who wants it and will forever be yours if you decide to take it.